Teaching Excellence Awards for Teaching Assistants

 The award recipient will receive $2000 for conference travel/professional development.

-Ms. Anna Cwikla from the Department for the Study of Religion was selected as the recipient of the June Scott Teaching Excellence Award for outstanding teaching by a teaching assistant.
+Julianna Chianelli from the Department of English & Drama was selected as the recipient of the UTM June Scott Teaching Excellence Award for outstanding teaching by a teaching assistant.

 The award is made on the basis of excellence in teaching in its broadest sense.
 Excellent teachers typically demonstrate the following qualities: display a mastery of, and enthusiasm for, the subject area, and have effective communication skills; have been exemplary in one or more areas of teaching; are judged to be "outstanding," rather than merely "very good"; stimulate and challenge students' minds, and encourage their intellectual development; and are interested in and reasonably accessible to students.

 Any individual or group at the University of Toronto Mississauga may submit nominations as the principal nominator.
 Nominations from students are encouraged.